pymapa/portfolio/README.md

 ## Bar Foo

-This is a web client playground for testing/practising new technologies and showcasing some code.
+This is a web client playground for testing/practising new technologies and showcasing code.

 Next up: node REST API, not yet implemented.